 1. Determine Your Business and Tech Requirements

-Before planning a cloud migration, you must first assess your technological and business requirements.
+Before planning a cloud migration as part of your IT strategy framework, you must first assess your technological and business requirements.
 Consider the following six questions:

 - How will a cloud migration affect our current processes?